lean-forge/expressflow/README.md

 - feature/[issue-nr]-title-of-branch
 - enhancement/[issue-nr]-title-of-branch
  ```

+> **Note:**
+> We're only creating new branches if a related issue exists to keep project management simpler.

 3. Commit changes to your branch
 4. Draft a new pull request (`PR`) when you're ready to review your changes:
 ```